WZT: History

 In the early 50s USSR started developing an ARV built on the hull of T-54 that was just entering production.
 A prototype vehicle was completed after a short while and was named BTS-1 (BTS - Bronirowannyj Tjagacz Sriednij).
 Production was launched and it became the basic ARV of the Soviet army.
 In 1955 BTS-1 was upgraded with a hoist and a small folding crane.
 This upgraded version was given the name BTS-2.
 It was built on the T-54 hull and later on the T-55 hull.

 In the end of the 60s Poland and Czechoslovakia bought the BTS-2.
 Basing on BTS-2 technical data the Zakład Produkcji Doświadczalnej Zakładów Mechanicznych "Bumar-Łabędy" (Experimental Production Institute of "Bumar-Łabędy") prepared a prototype of WZT-1 ARV.
 It was accepted into the Ludowe Wojsko Polskie and became its basic ARV replacing the older designs.

 Production started in 1970 in "Bumar-Łabędy" and continued until 1978 when it was completely replaced by WZT-2.

 The WZT-1 were used in the upgrade of Newa SAM system to Newa-SC standard.
 The launcher was mounted on a WZT-1 chassis (many sources claim the vehicle to be T-55 tank but as a matter of fact vehicles never had tank turret in the first place).
-Upgrade replaced many analogue components with digital ones for improved reliability and accuracy also improving mobility and also adds IFF capability and data links.
-Unlike oryginal ARV variant the Newa launcher is still in use in the armed forces of Poland.
+The upgrade replaced many analogue components with digital ones for improved reliability, accuracy, and mobility, and also adds IFF capability and data links.
+Unlike the original ARV variant the Newa launcher is still in use in the armed forces of Poland.